CortexVacua/BINF4241-group30/Assignment 3/ANSWERS.md

 Further adjustments to the preexisting code that had to be made are the following:
 - initializing the scoreboard within the Game class
 - passing the player names to the Printer class, so that both names can be printed independently from the current player making his move

+The notation accepted as input is the same as in Assignment 2 and can be found in the ReadMe.md file within the same folder in this repository.